RuxiC/IntroductionToRobotics/README.md

 A link to a video showcasing functionality: https://youtu.be/4wzaLNyriBM?si=iP72ob-rOqtPy4c4

 ## hw2_Elevator_simulator_wannabe
 This  homework  involves  simulating  a  3-floor  elevator  control  system  usingLEDs, buttons, and a buzzer with Arduino.
-For this task I used 4 LEDs, 3 buttons, 1 buzzer, 4 resistors and wires.
+For this task I used 4 LEDs(3 for the floors and 1 for the elevator’s operationalstate), 3 buttons, 1 buzzer, 4 resistors and wires.
+This elevator should work like this: each of the 3 LEDs should correspond to one of the 3 floors, with the LED indicating the current floor illuminated.
+Furthermore, an additional LED should indicate the operational status of the elevator by blinking while the elevator is in motion and remaining steady when stationary.
+The system should also feature 3 buttons, each representing the call buttons for the 3 floors.
+Pressing a button should trigger the elevator to simulate movement towards the selected floor after a brief delay of 2-3 seconds.
+If the elevator is already at the desired floor, pressing the corresponding button should have no effect.
+Additionally, with the help of the buzzer, a sound will be heard while the elevator is in motion, and when the elevator reaches the desired floor, a different sound will be heard.

 ![Photo of my setup](https://github.com/RuxiC/IntroductionToRobotics/blob/main/Homeworks/Elevator.jpeg?raw=true)